Azure-Samples/azure-search-knowledge-mining/03 - Data Science and Custom Skills/Docker Flask Skill/readme.md

 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 * An Azure subscription where we will be hosting the docker container and leveraging Azure Search from
 * The files from this Github directory downloaded locally
+* Azure Blob Storage with some text files (although with some minor changes this could be files like PDF or Office docs)

 ## Build the Docker Image